Do your knees creak when you get out of bed? Does your back feel tight before your morning walk?

 Morning movements feel smoother

-Remember: Start slowly and build up gradually.
+The tricky bit?
+You need to start slowly and build up gradually.
 Your joints will thank you for the gentle approach.

 Listen to Your Body (This Is Crucial)